Varun-kumar01/Simon-game/README.md

-# Simon-game
+It is a dynamic website, basically a Simon game.
-It is a dynamic website, basically Simon game.
+It is built using HTML, CSS, and javascript.